bamachoub-next/supplier-panel/README.md

-This is suplier-panel project for BaMaChoub
+This is supplier-panel project for BaMaChoub